 - Super Robot Wars's Ryusei Date is the epitome of otakuness, having more interest in the features of whichever Fembot was currently in the hangar than real girls.
 Nevertheless, Latooni Subota and Mai Kobayashi fall for him, the former going as far as imitating his geeky speech out of affection.
 Ryusei himself doesn't seem to mind, though.

-- Philia Felice from Tales Of Destiny is a really nerdy priestess, complete with nerd glasses, who have a penchant of inventing self-made bombs.
+- Philia Felice from Tales of Destiny is a really nerdy priestess, complete with nerd glasses, who has a penchant of inventing self-made bombs.
 However, that turns out to be one of her charms (she also admits that she's plain looking without her glasses), including her nice personality as well as her voice.